LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - (required) "implementation\_version" – layer version, a single number
 increasing with backward compatible changes.

-- (required) "description" – informative decription of the layer.
+- (required) "description" – informative description of the layer.

 - (optional) "device\_extensions" or "instance\_extensions" - array of
 extension information as follows